 ELDC Offices are located in AC310 (2 doors away from the bookstore), but ELDC workshops and Cafes are generally held in AC221 or AC219 (2 doors away from the library).
 The Academic English Health Checks are additionally held in the BV 498 computer lab.
 Sign up for all sessions on the intranet.
 Drop-ins welcome if space is available.

-If a student participates regularly in ELDC programming, can they receive recognition?
 Are ELDC programs eligible for the Co-Curricular Record (CCR)?

 What is the difference between ESL classes, or English Academic Preparation (EAP) Programs, and the ELDC?

 For one thing, ELDC is not about preparing students for university admission...we recognize that students are already here!
 Students need to develop their success skills immediately, and they need to develop their language and communication skills in relation to their courses and university life.